Mussaomar/RAM-Rainfall-Analysis-Malawi-RAM-/README.md

-Earth Engine's `Image.clip()` masks pixels outside the AOI *on the server*, but that mask doesn't reliably survive the `getDownloadURL` GeoTIFF round-trip as a real GDAL NoData value — the file that comes back is a plain rectangular grid covering the AOI's bounding box, and QGIS has no way to know which pixels are "outside" your district or basin, so it draws the whole rectangle (this is exactly what you'd see
+Earth Engine's `Image.clip()` masks pixels outside the AOI *on the server*, but that mask doesn't reliably survive the `getDownloadURL` GeoTIFF round-trip as a real GDAL NoData value ,the file that comes back is a plain rectangular grid covering the AOI's bounding box, and QGIS has no way to know which pixels are "outside" your district or basin, so it draws the whole rectangle (this is exactly what you'd see